Hi all,

-Hi All of you, I just need a clarification that if a worker is not satisfied with disciplinary action taken by employer, then what rights is preserved for workers to appeal against disciplinary action. ?
+I just need clarification.
+If a worker is not satisfied with the disciplinary action taken by the employer, what rights are preserved for the workers to appeal against the disciplinary action?

 From India, Mumbai